damcodes/br_code_challenge/README.md

 # BakerRipley Candidate Code Challenge

+THe intent of this challenge is to assess your debugging process and how you navigate an unfamiliar codebase.

+The MVP (Minimum Viable Product) section below describes how the app should function once all bugs have been fixed.

 ## MVP

 - A user should be able to click "Show People" and see a list of people along with a "Dog Info" button for each person.